nijuyonkadesu/preemptive-impressions/homework/homelab/plans.md

 10. another user for samba - with read only permissions
 11. find all setup touch points
     - consolidate all .conf files and copy them
+12. A rag application on my identity notes, to retrieve items based on search (postgres or chroma)

 # Clean Up:
 DONE: samba this partition